It has been called "the worst comedy ever made," but after eight years, Mrs Brown's Boys remains a huge hit with viewers.

 In 2016, it was named the greatest British sitcom in a Radio Times audience poll.
 It has won Baftas as well as a viewer-voted National Television Award.

-Last year's Christmas special brought in 6.8 million viewers, making it the most-watched programme of the day.
+Its Christmas special in 2018 brought in 6.8 million viewers, making it the most-watched programme of the day.

 And a film spinoff, 2014's Mrs Brown's Boys D'Movie, spent two weeks at the top of the UK and Irish box office.
-A new stage show, Mrs Brown's Boys D'Musical, will tour in 2019.
+A stage show, Mrs Brown's Boys D'Musical, also toured last year.

 How has a slapstick comedy, hinging on a middle-aged man pretending to be a troublesome 'mammy', thrived in the gulf between critics and audiences?